rstudio/python-builds/README.md

 ### Specify Python version

-Define the version of R that you want to install.
-Available versions of R can be found here: https://cdn.rstudio.com/python/versions.json
+Define the version of Python that you want to install.
+Available versions of Python can be found here: https://cdn.rstudio.com/python/versions.json
 ```bash
 PYTHON_VERSION=3.5.3
 ```